cemalaydeniz/ecommerce/README.md

 </p>

 ## E-Commerce
 This is a backend system that is specifically designed for a company's e-commerce operations.
 It is created by using .Net Core Web API project, applying Domain-Driven Design, Clean Architecture and Vertical Slice Architecture.
-Furthermore, Domain Events were implemented and CQRS was utilized for a decoupled and maintable system.
+Furthermore, Domain Events were implemented and CQRS was utilized for a decoupled and maintainable system.
 The user authentication and authorization were also accomplished through JWT, and unit tests were created to ensure the project's functionality.

 ## Getting Started
 ### Dependencies